Summary

 - You have two options to pay it: Either give the tax office a direct debit authorisation or pay the trade tax by bank transfer.

-- After the end of your business year, you file a trade tax return.
-The tax office will then calculate the final trade tax bill for the year and offset your Vorauszahlungen (advance payments) against it.
+- At the end of your business year, you file a trade tax return.
+The tax office will then calculate the final trade tax bill for the year and offset your advance payments against it.
 If the advance payments exceed your trade tax liability, you will receive a refund – a small consolation for the small profit.

 -